Canberra Brave: 2016 season

-2017 - 2020

-On 23 January 2017, CBR Brave announced Rob Starke as new head coach.
-The appointment was Starke's first head coach role having retired from playing at the end of 2016.
-Starke admitted there might be some bitterness within his former team, Newcastle Northstars, at his move to Canberra due to the two sides being fierce rivals.

-CBR Brave finished third in the 2017 AIHL regular season behind Melbourne Ice and Perth Thunder, qualifying for the Goodall Cup finals series.
-CBR Brave beat Perth Thunder 6–2 in the semi-finals but lost the Goodall Cup Final to Melbourne Ice 1–4.
-It was the second straight Goodall Cup final loss for the team.

-On 3 September 2017, CBR Brave all-time leading point scorer, Stephen Blunden, announced his departure from the team at the end of the 2017 season to return to Canada.
+2017-21

+The CBR Brave commenced a new direction in 2017.
+On 23 January 2017, the team appointed a new head coach.
+Former Newcastle Northstars player Rob Starke took the reins for his first coaching position since retiring as a player at the end of 2016.
+It was a controversial appointment given the fierce rivalry and animosity between the two teams.
+The Brave qualified for Finals again in 2017, finishing third in the regular season behind the Melbourne Ice and Perth Thunder.
+Canberra then defeated the Thunder 6–2 in the semi-finals in Melbourne.
+However, they were defeated 1–4 in the Goodall Cup Final by the Melbourne Ice in front of a packed arena of Ice fans.
+It was the Brave’s second straight grand final loss.
+Following the conclusion of the season, on 3 September 2017, CBR Brave’s all-time leading points scorer, Stephen Blunden, announced his departure from the team to return to his native Canada.

 The 2018 AIHL season saw the CBR Brave break AIHL records for most wins and points in a single season on their way to topping the league standings.
 The Brave secured top spot in the league with five games remaining in the regular season and ended the season with twenty four wins from twenty eight matches for a return of seventy two points.
 The Brave ended the regular season eighteen points ahead of the Sydney Bears in second place to clinch the franchise's first title, the H Newman Reid Trophy.
 In the 2018 Finals Weekend the CBR Brave defeated the Melbourne Mustangs 5–1 in the first semi-final on Saturday 1 September 2018 to qualify for the Goodall Cup Final the following day.
 On 2 September 2018, the Brave faced-off against the Sydney Bears in the final and were victorious in overtime with a 4–3 victory.
 The Brave led the match 2-0 after the first period but the Bears fought back in the second period and took the lead into the second break 3–2.
 The Brave levelled the match in the third period before scoring the golden goal winner in overtime.
 The Brave became the first Canberra based ice hockey franchise to lift the Goodall Cup and the second Canberra based team overall, following the ACT representative team's victory in 1998.
 Canberra Brave's Dave and Jayden Lewis became the first father-son duo in Australian Ice Hockey League history to lift the Goodall Cup.
 American import forward, Trevor Gerling, finished equal top points scorer in the league.
 Canadian import goaltender, Matt Hewitt, finished top in the league goaltender standings and Australian international, Wahebe Darge, won the AIHL best local player award for 2018.
 Foundation player, Jordie Gavin who was instrumental in building the CBR Brave following the collapse of the Canberra Knights, retired after the 2018 AIHL final, his first Goodall Cup success.